Services

 Where:

-<port> specifies the TCP port number that Web clients use when connecting to the event broker.
-The default value is 80.
+port specifies the TCP port number that Web clients use when connecting to the event broker.

 The no versions of this command do the following:

-• no listen-port resets the port to the default value of 80
+• no listen-port resets the port to its default value.

-• no listen-port ssl resets the port to the default value of 443
+• no listen-port ssl resets the port to its default value.

 Enabling System-Level Web Transport Service